-This, of course, is the real divide in the politics of the Jews, as in the politics of Muslims and the politics of the US: between zealots and pragmatists; between those who ultimately shape their policy in accordance with revelation and those who depend on reason.
-When Mr Perry says “as a Christian I have a directive to support Israel”, we know that it’s the Campaign Manager Up There who is whispering in his ear.
-If these were normal times and he was just another doctrinally-driven fundamentalist we could leave him, and rest of the evangelical tribe to their own imaginings.
+If these were normal times and the likes of Rick Perry and Michelle Bachmann were just a pair of doctrinally-driven fundamentalists we could leave them, and rest of the evangelical tribe to their own imaginings.
 But they are aspiring to the presidency of the United States and are in a position, even before the campaign gets going in earnest, to do terrible harm to the people they profess to hold so close to their hearts.
 Continue reading »